elunna/nerfhack-changelog/README.md

 The **Undead Slayer** has been implemented as a new role, distinct from the Priest.
 This rework includes a fresh quest storyline in which the player must reclaim *The Argent Cross* from *The First Evil*.
 Custom quest levels include the desecrated monastery, haunted catacombs, and The Abyssal Vaults.
 Unlike the divine spellcasting Priest, the Undead Slayer is a dedicated warrior whose sole mission is to purge the undead.

 This version of the Undead Slayer blends old and new mechanics, making it a more challenging role early on but highly rewarding in the endgame.
 Undead Slayers begin with **drain resistance, sickness resistance, and warning against undead.** They start with **slow movement (speed 10)** as they did in SLASH’EM, but they gain to-hit and damage bonuses against undead and demons.
 One unique trait is their ability to **completely obliterate zombies, preventing them from leaving corpses.** However, they receive significant alignment and Luck penalties for consuming wraith corpses.
 Their special spell is *Protection*.
-They can be of any alignment and may choose from **human, gnome, elf, dwarf, grung, or dhampir** as their starting race.
+They can be of any alignment and may choose from **human, gnome, elf, dwarf, or dhampir** as their starting race.

-Undead Slayers also start with a **revenant hound**, a new undead canine with numerous resistances and the ability to phase through walls.
+Undead Slayers also start with a **revenant pup**, a new undead canine with numerous resistances and the ability to phase through walls.
 These creatures do not eat, so they are tamed via `#chat` rather than food.
-In terms of weapon skills, Undead Slayers can now reach **skilled in riding and basic in short swords.**
+Chatting with your pet also increases apport.
+If you take are of your pup it will grow into the powerful revenant hound, a beast comparable in strength to the hell hound.
+In terms of weapon skills, Undead Slayers can now reach **skilled in riding.**

 However, there are several things they *do not* get.
 They **lack stealth, poison resistance, and speed.** They do not receive a guaranteed sacrifice gift or any special techniques.
 Unlike Priests and Knights, they **cannot turn undead.** Additionally, they do not start with a silver pistol or silver bullets, but a new fourth starting kit has been substituted which features a silver short sword and leather cloak.
 While they can reach **expert** in Daggers, they are still **ineffective at multi-throwing.**